Mingohe/mini-wolverine/README.md

 ---

 **Mini Wolverine** - A modern, scalable foundation for financial data applications.
-Built with React, WebAssembly, and Docker for professional development workflows.
+Built with Vue 3, TypeScript, WebAssembly, and Docker for professional development workflows.